The Big Bang Competition Prizes

 Proud supporter of UK Young Engineer of the Year Award

-Thales (Euronext Paris: HO) is a global leader in advanced technologies for the Defence, Aerospace, and Cyber & Digital sectors.
+Thales is a global leader in advanced technologies for the defence, aerospace, and cyber and digital sectors.

-The Group invests more than €4 billion per year in Research & Development in key areas, particularly for critical environments, such as Artificial Intelligence, cybersecurity, quantum and cloud technologies, developing products and solutions that help make the world safer, greener and more inclusive.
+We invest more than €4 billion per year in research & development in key areas.
+Particularly for critical environments, such as AI, cybersecurity, quantum and cloud technologies.
+We develop product and solutions that help make the world safer, greener and more inclusive.

 Special awards